Summarize or extract text/transcripts from URLs, podcasts, and local files (great fallback for “transcribe this YouTube/video”).

 87%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted, concise skill that provides immediately actionable CLI commands with clear organization.
-Its main weakness is the lack of error handling or fallback guidance when commands fail, which is relevant given the 'best-effort' nature of YouTube transcript extraction and dependency on external API keys.
-Overall it's a strong skill that efficiently teaches Claude how to use the summarize CLI.
+This is a well-crafted, concise skill that provides immediately actionable CLI commands with clear trigger phrases and organized sections.
+Its main weakness is the lack of error handling or validation guidance—what to do when commands fail or keys are missing.
+Overall it's a strong skill that efficiently teaches Claude how to use the summarize tool.

 Suggestions